Mental health

 Public Secret

 Jason had a public meltdown at his stressful job.
-During a subsequent leave of absence, he received treatment and now is stable.
-Details about his diagnosis and treatment are confidential but after his return, everyone in the office treats him differently.
+During a subsequent leave of absence, he received treatment and is now stable.
+Details about his diagnosis and treatment are confidential, but after his return, everyone in the office treats him differently.

 To escape the stigma, Jason applies for a new job.
 In his profession, there is an expectation for employees to work much overtime.
 Co-workers frequently go out together for drinks after a shift.
 Both of these behaviors are adverse triggers for his condition.
-Jack feels he may receive more compassion by confiding with the interviewer why he prefers regular hours.
+Jack feels he may receive more compassion by confiding in the interviewer why he prefers regular hours.
 Would you do it?

 Before the pandemic, between 20–25% of the adult population had one or more mental health issues.
 [2,3] Mental health issues have since risen.
 Some individuals with temporary conditions respond well to cognitive behavioral therapy.
 Many patients require lifelong prescriptions.